JohanWangE/DeepLab/README.md

 This test is also a simple example to learn pytorch.

-## ResNet Test
+## Network Models
-> Hope to discover the dynamic of ResNet
+> Hope to discover the dynamic of Neural Networks

+Model included:
+- ResNet,ResNetXt
+- GoogleNet
+- HighwayNet

 Reference